dogweather/forkful/content/en/arduino/files-and-io/checking-if-a-directory-exists.md

   \ on an SD card or similar storage module allows you to read or write files without\u2026"
 lastmod: '2024-03-13T22:45:00.333954-06:00'
 model: gpt-4-0125-preview
-summary: "In the context of Arduino programming, checking if a directory exists on\
-  \ an SD card or similar storage module allows you to read or write files without\u2026"
+summary: In the context of Arduino programming, checking if a directory exists on an SD card or similar storage module allows you to read or write files without errors.
 title: Checking if a directory exists
 weight: 20
 ---